zacowan/totle/README.md

 totle create
 ```

-Creates a note file for today and opens it using the `code` command.
+Creates a note file for today and opens it using the configured `open_cmd` command.
+By default, the note file is opened using the `code` command provided by VSCode.

 If a note file already exists for today, that file is opened.
 Notes are named by today's date (`yyyy-mm-dd`) based on your local timezone.
 They are placed in the configured notes directory, and organized into folders based on the year and month of the note.

 For example, for a note created on January 1st, 1970, the notes directory would look like the following: